CommittedtoQuality/CommittedtoQuality/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200'>
 <h2>Hey 👋, I'm <a href="https://www.linkedin.com/in/lana-qe-mba/">Lana</a></h2>
 <!-- About section -->
 I am a Full Stack Software Development Engineer in Test with over 5 years of experience in in manual and automated testing methodologies and tools.
+Fast learner and eager to explore new technologies.
+Able to switch between perfectionism and pragmatism.
+Believer in agile software development, team work and Clean Code.

 ```yaml
 name: Lana